 When you leave San Francisco, you can head down the Pacific Coast Highway or pop down through San Jose and over the Santa Cruz mountains to the coast.
 Either way is fine, but the coastal route will take you by the Pigeon Point Lighthouse.
 There are lots of beaches you can visit and great picnic spots near the lighthouse, so enjoy!

-Santa Cruz and Capitola are both adorable towns, and you can have an afternoon out on the vintage Santa Cruz boardwalk (complete with roller coaster) as well as beach time.
+Santa Cruz and Capitola are both adorable towns on the San Francisco to LA drive.
+You can have an afternoon out on the vintage Santa Cruz boardwalk (complete with roller coaster) as well as beach time.
 Even though you could plot a whole trip around lounging on the beach and trying to surf, if you’re on a California coast road trip you’ve got a lot of ground to cover and a few better places to have a home base for a few days.

 Monterey and the Bay

-Pinnacles National Park (#FindYourPark!!) – caves and hiking
+- Pinnacles National Park (#FindYourPark!!) – caves and hiking – PS: adding a visit to Pinnacles is easy on this trip!

 This is what California coast road trip dreams are made of…

 So here’s a big disclaimer: this stretch of land will take you the longest of any we’ve covered, so think about if this is right for your West Coast road trip.
-It’s INCREDIBLE, but it’s a long winding highway that can be trimmed off by taking the 101 instead of Highway 1.
+It’s INCREDIBLE, but it’s a long winding highway that can be trimmed off by taking Highway 101 instead of Highway 1, the PCH.
 Just a thought.

 If you want to spend some time catching the incredible aquamarine waters and rocks of the Pacific, out of Monterey head to 17 Mile Drive and jaunt down the coast past Pebble Beach to Carmel by the Sea.
-Fancy-pants, totally.
-It’s all very beautiful, but not a budget friendly destination on our California coast road trip.
-Snap your pics and savor the sights.
-Then go.
+Yes, it’s fancy-pants when it comes to restaurants, golf, and expensive houses.
+It’s all very beautiful, but not a budget friendly destination and it doesn’t have to be included on your California coast road trip itinerary.

 Tip: just south of Carmel is a beautiful Carmelite monastery right off the highway.
 You can easily stop in or pull over to appreciate the beautiful compound.
 Respect the residents… and then think about taking your vows to get to commune in this amazing place.

-Okay, we’re here now.
-Hiking in the hills, hiking to the beaches, hiking to waterfalls… That’s Big Sur.
+Okay, we’re here now: the Big Sur Coast!
+Hiking in the hills, hiking to the beaches, hiking to waterfalls is what you’ll want to do in Big Sur.
 From Pfeiffer Big Sur State Park to Julia Pfeiffer Burns State Park to the south, the coast and mountains make for the most striking sights.
+And you have to stop for one of the most iconic California Coast sights, the Bixby Bridge.

 Great hikes/photo ops (north to south):